 Features of Craftsman and DeWalt

-Craftsman tools are sourced from different factories, such as Apex Tool Group, which manufactures its products in China and Taiwan.
+Craftsman tools are sourced from different factories, such as Apex Tool Group, which manufactures Craftsman products in China and Taiwan.
 But as the brand transitions to Black & Decker, the plant for these power tools is being built in Texas.

 Considering how long DeWalt power tool selections are in the market, it’s no surprise that it has seven manufacturing facilities in the USA.